 You Can Take a Kayak Tour

 Imagine seeing a national park from the water on a kayak or while camping along the shoreline.
 Taking a kayak tour along the Kenai Fjords is something to remember.
-The surf, the sun, the invigoration of kayaking in a tidewater glacier is a bucket list item all on its own.
+The surf, the sun, and the invigoration of kayaking in a tidewater glacier is a bucket list item all on its own.

 However, because of this, if you are not an experienced kayaker or backcountry camper, take a guided kayak trip.
-Summer storms can move in unexpectedly and swiftly cause ocean swells of three feet or greater.
+Summer storms can move in unexpectedly and swiftly causing ocean swells of three feet or greater.

 You can access the park via water and air taxis.
 The guides will help you in the kayaks and during the backcountry camping.
-The land here is beautiful but harsh and unforgiving, so come prepared to camp in a remote setting, even if you get lucky enough to camp in one of the two backcountry public use cabins.
+The land here is beautiful but harsh and unforgiving, so come prepared to camp in a remote setting, even if you get lucky enough to camp in one of the two backcountry public-use cabins.

 Pro Tip: Need some help finding an RV for your Alaskan adventure?
 We put together a Complete Guide to Alaska RV Rentals.